Spring Weather Tour – Northwest League

 The Splendor of September

-If games don’t start until May, the 132-game class A season will stretch into at least the first half of September (that schedule is to be released the week of February 15th).
+With games not starting until May, the 132-game class A season will stretch into at least the first half of September.
 Similar to the differential seen in the Northeast US, September temperatures in Washington State average 12 degrees warmer than those of April.
 By virtue of averaging a couple degrees cooler than New York in September, the Pacific Northwest would appear to retain a regional advantage at the back end of the season– less of a tendency for late-season heat waves compared to the Northeastern states.
 This moderating influence was not fully realized in the past ten years.
 In fact, during the past decade half the Septembers in Washington State were much warmer than normal.
 The very warmest Septembers (for instance 2020) have brought highs of 95 to 100 in the first week of the month at places like Pasco, WA, home of the Tri-City Dust Devils.
 It turns out that this may not have been too uncomfortable for evening baseball with the earlier sunsets of September.
 Especially helpful is the low humidity of the region allowing most nights to cool into the 40s and 50s.
 Early autumn weather is typically splendid in Washington and Oregon as normal rainfall in September is less than half of that seen in much of the Northeast US.
 Shifting the baseball season back a month might be particularly appealing in this part of the country.